affinity-engine/ember-theater-web/markdown/en/learn/director/text-tags/index.md

-By default, a {{#link-to "learn.director.text"}}text direction{{/link-to}} fades text in one character at a time.
+By default, text fades in one character at a time.
 You can use text tags to alter this behavior, executing special effects the moment in which they're encountered.
 For instance:

 ```js
 this.text(`Hello!
 Right now, the text is displaying with the default behavior.